doubleyewdee/doubleyewdee.github.io/_posts/2021-09-09-water-boy-begins.md

 During our Wednesday D&D session, between rounds of combat and such, I figured I'd have plenty of free time to do the work of putting on the block and backplate.
 It took me a little over two hours, but that was with a lot of role play in between.
 I'd guess again if I was focused on this it would've taken around 90 minutes, maybe even less.

-The bulk of my time was cutting thermal pads to a reasonable approximation[^1] of the right shape.
+The bulk of my time was ~~playing with[^3]~~ cutting thermal pads to some approximation[^1] of the right shape.
 Amusingly, the backplate took more time because the instructions wanted me to make 3mm pads by stacking 2+1mm pads.
 I don't know why you wouldn't ship 3mm pads from the start, but okay.
-I think this helps save a bit on cost since the difference between a 3080/3080 TI and a 3090 is that the TI has many fewer chips on the rear of the PCB (since it has less RAM).
-This also gave me the impression that this really didn't need to be an exact science.
+I think this helps save a bit on cost of packaging since the difference between a 3080/3080 TI and a 3090 is that the base/TI have many fewer chips on the rear of the PCB (since it has less RAM), a 3090 simply doesn't *need* 3mm pads at all, so why include them?
+This packaging situation did also gave me the impression that the sizing and application of the backplate pads really didn't need to be an exact science.

 I applied what may be a *bit* too much thermal paste, but I erred on the side of caution[^2] here.
 Finally, I assembled the whole thing, water block first.
 I actually popped off the backplate and re-applied it after reducing screw tension a little because I noticed a slight amount of flex in the PCB.
 Nothing severe or threatening, I don't think, but it was just visible and I don't like that at all.